How to Hide Attendees in Outlook Invite

 To add attendees to an Outlook invite, click on 'Invite Attendees' and enter their email addresses.
 You can include multiple participants swiftly by either typing directly their email addresses or by selecting them from your contact list.

-See also How to Stop Getting Emails From Youtube
+See also How to Highlight in Gmail

 After you've added all necessary attendees, you'll have the option to hide the attendee list.
 This feature is important for maintaining the confidentiality of your meeting's participant list.
 By concealing this information, you guarantee that invitees are unaware of the other attendees, thereby preserving their privacy.